 Statistics on the burgeoning growth of the population of older people and their likely need for future care are frequently trumpeted.
-One common figure is that the U.S. population aged 65 and over will double in the span of time from 2012 to 2050.
+In 2019, the US population aged 65 and over was 54.1 million people and is projected to reach 94.7 million by 2060.
 Another: 70% of them will need some type of long-term care in their lifetimes — and those lifespans are increasing.

 But paradoxically, nursing homes — the traditional though often last resort as providers of such care — are also closing their doors at an alarmingly increasing rate: voluntary closures more than doubled in the 1990s, and the trend shows no signs of slowing.

 This means that care and housing is tenuous for many of the 1.4 million people currently living in the nation’s 15,600 nursing homes, and uncertain for those in future need.
 Added to this uneasy mix are drastic cuts recently proposed to the Medicaid program, which currently foots the bill for about two-thirds of the nursing home residents in the country, making more facility closures inevitable.

 In the recent past, nursing home closures were rare.
 Facility owners, many of whom established their nursing homes as a family business, rarely shut down voluntarily.
 Most closures that did occur were caused by a nudge from on high — prompted only by rare catastrophic reports by state or federal authorities charged with performing periodic inspections or by gross financial mismanagement requiring the owners to close their doors.
 Even then, there were usually plenty of prospects waiting in the wings to take over as new owners.
 Nursing homes were big, and usually profitable, businesses.
 But as consumer protections and preferences have changed in the last decade or so, so have the rescue scenarios.

 Some of the factors behind the change: